peterdemin/peterdemin.github.io/source/projects/git-form-saver.rst

 If your repository is on GitHub, you can just add a special `GitHub account <https://github.com/git-form-saver>` as collaborator.

-Otherwise, please add this public key to your repo for read and write access:
+Otherwise, add this public key to your repo for read and write access:

 .. code-block:: text